Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

-Legal Consolidated Barristers & Solicitors no longer does BFAs.
+Legal Consolidated Barristers & Solicitors no longer prepares BFAs.

 To date, all Legal Consolidated BFAs have been upheld in the Family Court and other Courts.
 We have stopped doing BFAs while we have a 100% success rate.
 In our view, the Family Court keeps looking at new ways to try and strike down a BFA.
 We do not want to be part of that arbitrary and uncertain system.
 We are of the view whatever you do, the Family Court will still find a reason to overturn your BFA if the Family Court does not like the outcome.
 This is irrespective of the fact that your BFA completely complies with the law.